-Testing For Emerging Contaminants Contaminant PVWC Little Falls-WTP PWSID NJ1605002 Results Test results presented in this table were collected in 2022 to monitor the occurrence of emerging contaminants.
-There are currently no EPA drinking water standards for these contaminants.
-Treated Drinking Water at the Entry Point to the Distribution System Chlorate (ppb) 147.6-343.8 1,4-Dioxane (ppb) <0.07-0.093 Perfluorobutanesulfonic acid [PFBS] (ppt) <1.76-2.4 Perfluoroheptanoic acid [PFHp/A] (ppt) 1.88-3.5 PVWC monitors for the presence of perfluorochemicals in source water and finished drink- Perfluorohexanesulfonic acid [PFHxS] (ppt) 1.95-3.56 ing water monthly.
-Perfluorohexanoic acid [PFHxA] (ppt) 2.59-8.99
+Testing For Eme rging Contamir nants - PVWC PWSID NJ1605002 Contaminant PVWC Little Falls- WTP Test results presented in this table were collected in 2023 to monitor the occurrence of emerging contaminants.
+There are currently no EPA PWSID NJ1605002 drinking water standards for these contaminants.
+Range of Results Treated Drinki ng Water at the Ent ry Point to the Distribution System Chlorate (ppb) 210.5 cinciato (pps) 149.8 - 283.0 1,4-Dioxane (ppb) <0.07 Perfluorobutanesulfonic acid [PFBS] (ppt) <1.83-3.61 Perfluoroheptanoicacid [PFHp/A] (ppt) <1.84-3.1 PVWC monitors for the presence of perfluorochemicals in source water Perfluorohexanesulfonic acid [PFHxS] (ppt) <1.84-3.49 and finished drinking water monthly.
+Perfluorohexanoic acid [PFHxA] (ppt) 2.87-10.6